Is Your Dog Stressed Over Fireworks?

-While some people celebrate July 4th, some of us are huddled in the house with windows shut, music up loud and our dogs wrapped in thunder jackets.
+While some people celebrate July 4th, some of us are huddled in the house with windows shut, music up loud, and our dogs wrapped in thunder jackets.
 Let's get real, July 4th straight up sucks for the majority of dog owners.
 AND it's not just the holiday, its the weeks before and even after.
-Fireworks going off left and right no real pattern and while it's not only scary for your dogs, it's also the time the most dogs end up in shelters.
+Fireworks going off left and right no real pattern and while it's not only scary for your dogs, it's also the time most dogs end up in shelters.

 It's only natural for dogs to freak out over loud, booming noises that come at extremely unexpected times.
 A 2013 study conducted by the University of Bristol’s School of Veterinary Sciences found fireworks were the most common trigger for fearful behavior in dogs.
 Responses included:

 There are many ways to help try and comfort your dogs during this hectic time.

 This one is obvious.
 The first step to getting away from the fireworks is to not be around them.
 If your dog doesn't like fireworks, you wouldn't be taking them to a fireworks show.
 Lock the windows up, turn the TV up and prepare yourself for a night in with your canine BFF.
 Since the 4th of July is also a time when most dogs end up in shelters, keeping them indoors prevents them from running away out of fear.